 Can I leave items in a cloakroom?

-No. To prevent the possibility of cross infection, coats and bags cannot be left.
+There are no supervised secure cloakroom facilities.
+Coats and bags cannot be left on the first floor gallery level.
 Please do not bring large bags or large umbrellas, and be prepared to carry your coat with you on your visit.
-We ask you to carry backpacks on the front or held at your side.
+We can provide umbrella bags for your convenience.
+Coats may be left on the hooks available in the foyer at visitors’ own risk.
+Please carry backpacks on the front or held at your side.
 If you wish to leave a buggy, please speak to a Visitor Assistant who will be happy to assist you.
 Please travel light for your visit.

 Are there toilets available?